Fresh vegetables and herbs make this a truly tasty seafood stock recipe. Make this easy stock using shellfish shells from crab, shrimp, or lobster.

 Heat oven to 400 degrees.
 Spread seafood shells on a large baking sheet and roast for 10 minutes.
 (This step is optional, but it increases the flavor.)

-Add the seafood shells to a large pot along with the wine, onion, carrots, celery, garlic, tomato paste, thyme, parsley, bay leaf and peppercorns.
+Add the seafood shells to a large stockpot along with the wine, onion, carrots, celery, garlic, tomato paste, thyme, parsley, bay leaf and peppercorns.
 Fill the pot with enough water to cover the shells by 1-inch.

 Bring to a boil, then reduce the heat and simmer for 1 hour, occasionally skimming off the foam as it floats on the top of the stock.
-Strain through a fine mesh strainer and discard the solids.
+Strain through a fine mesh strainer or sieve and discard the solids.
 In conclusion, you should have approximately 4 quarts of stock.

 Add salt and taste.
 Season with additional salt and pepper, if needed.
 Use immediately or store in the refrigerator or freezer.